TheCrazyInsanity/GT-Ages-Of-The-Universe-1/README.md

 # GregTech Ages Of The Universe

-A work in progress GregTech modpack made by the finest devs at Shitters Incorprated.<br />
+A work in progress GregTech modpack<br />
 This is a development version of the pack do not use, It may contain missing/non working mods <br /><br />
-(ALL SUBJECT TO CHANGE IN THE VERY NEAR FUTURE)<br />

 # Description